-This Nurse Opened a Mobile IV Hydration Clinic, Here's How
+This Nurse Owns Her Own Mobile IV Therapy Clinic, Here's How

 Tina Mulholland, BSN, RN, 34, of Springfield Delaware County is the founder and owner of Elevate Wellness, an IV hydration clinic in Philadelphia, Pennsylvania.
 If you haven’t heard of IV hydration clinics by now, you need to get caught up, because they’re extremely popular in the health and wellness space right now.